Elzy Leaning on Veteran Leadership for Upcoming Season

 Gone is the school’s second all-time leading scorer, Rhyne Howard, who graduated, was selected first in the WNBA Draft by the Atlanta Dream, and was recently named Rookie of the Year following her first professional season.

 In addition to Howard, the Cats lost key contributors Dre’una Edwards, Jazmine Massengill and Treasure Hunt to the transfer portal.

-While there have been both a number of departures and newcomers, there will be some familiar faces on the UK roster this season.
+While there have been a number of both departures and newcomers, there will still be some familiar faces on the UK roster this season.
 And those players will be counted on for stability and leadership, among other things.
-Head coach Kyra Elzy will be leaning on her five returnees (Robyn Benton, Blair Green, Emma King, Nyah Leveretter, and Jada Walker) to provide leadership for the 10 newcomers.
+Head coach Kyra Elzy will be leaning on her five returnees (Robyn Benton, Blair Green, Emma King, Nyah Leveretter, and Jada Walker) to help guide the 10 newcomers.

 “We have five returners – Blair, Emma, Jada, Nyah and Robyn,” Elzy said.
 “That’s a core, veteran group that understands the expectation and standards of this program.”

 Green is back for her fifth season with the UK program.
 The Harlan, Kentucky native, missed all of last season after an Achilles injury in the preseason.
 She’s looking forward to getting back on the court.

 “I just really want to focus on making an impact this year in any way that I can,” Green said.
 “And leaving it all on the court.”